scalacenter/scala-3-migration-guide/docs/tooling/scala-3-migrate-plugin.md

 **Usage:** `migrate projectId` where projectId is the name of the module chosen to be migrated

-Scala 3 uses a new type inference algorithm, therefore the Scala 3.0 compiler can infer a different type than the one inferred by the Scala 2.13 (for more information, read [the type inference section](../general/incompatibility-table.md#type-inference)).
+Scala 3 uses a new type inference algorithm, therefore the Scala 3.0 compiler can infer a different type than the one inferred by the Scala 2.13.
-This command goal is to find the necessary types to add in order to make you code compiles.
+This command goal is to find the necessary types in order to make your code compiles.

 If the libraries has not been ported correctly, running `migrage projectId` will fail reporting the problematic libraries.
 ```shell